Food Storage Hacks to Keep You Healthy and Avoid Waste

 The short lifespan of food often has little to do with the product itself.
 More often, food spoils because it is stored improperly.

-Fruits: Non-cherry stone fruits, avocados, tomatoes, mangoes, melons, apples, and pears will continue to ripen if left sitting out on a counter top, while items like bell peppers, grapes, all citrus, and berries will only deteriorate and should be refrigerated.
+Fruits: Non-cherry stone fruits, avocados, tomatoes, mangoes, melons, apples and pears will continue to ripen if left sitting out on a counter top, while items like bell peppers, grapes, citrus fruits and berries will deteriorate and should be refrigerated.
 Bananas in particular ripen very quickly, and will also speed the ripening of any nearby fruits.

 Vegetables: The majority of vegetables can be stored in the refrigerator.
 Before storing, remove ties and rubber bands and trim any leafy ends.
 If storing the veggies in a bag, make sure to puncture some holes to allow for good air flow.
 Leafy greens can be washed before storing by soaking them in a sink full of water.
 Soft herbs and mushrooms should not be washed until right before they are used.
 Pack vegetables loosely in the refrigerator.
 The closer they are, the faster they will rot.
 Potatoes and onions should be stored far away from any other produce.
 They produce a gas that causes other fresh foods to ripen and rot before their time.

 Meat: All meat should be stored in an air-tight container or bag at a maximum of 40 degrees Fahrenheit.
 Storing meat at a higher temperature can lead to food-borne illness.
 When transferring meat from the grocery to store to the home, avoid leaving it in the car or on the counter for prolonged periods.
 When freezing meats, make sure to use a sealing bag or container to avoid freezer burn and contamination.
 If frozen meat has been thawed, it cannot be re-frozen.
 Most importantly, store raw meat separately, away from other foods that could be contaminated.